BrightIon/feedback-and-locking/docs/index.md

 [More details](https://control.com/textbook/closed-loop-control/analog-electronic-pid-controllers)

 ### Example 2: Toptica FALC
+""The FALC pro is a high-performance controller with unrivalled bandwidth and signal delay.
+It is the perfect choice for reducing the laser linewidth, e.g. by realizing a PDH lock on a high-finesse cavity in combination with the PDH/DLC pro module.
+While it is an analog controller and thus reaches extremely low signal delays of typically 10 ns, it features a digital interface, which is responsible for its very convenient usability.
+It allows remote locking and combining it with the DLC pro lock enables the automatic relock and the click&lock function.
+It also includes a frequency mixer and thus is the perfect choice to implement an offset phase lock.""  --[someone at toptica](https://www.toptica.com/products/tunable-diode-lasers/laser-locking-electronics/falc-pro)

 ## Digital processing and FPGA control
 For a microcontroller or computer to drive the PID loop, the whole thing must be discretised.
 Wiki presents a pseudocode implementation of a typical loop like so: